Luca06Luwa/Guide-WiiU/docs/extras/faq.md

 It's a USB drive that has been formatted by a Wii U console to its proprietary format.
 A Wii U formatted USB drive ***cannot be read by any other devices than the Wii U that originally formatted it.***
 If you ever want to use it with another Wii U console or any other devices, you will have to reformat it.

-### Why can't I run some of my homebrew apps on Aroma?

-Aroma is **NOT** compatible with .elf homebrew and will never support it due to technical limitations.
-To continue using these homebrew apps, you need to launch into Tiramisu.
-And also note that not all .rpx homebrew apps will be compatible out of the box.
-Make sure the application doesn’t launch it’s own exploits and implements the ProcUI loop properly.